 Certificate in Hospital & Acute Care for Nurse Practitioners

 Certificate DescriptionThe Certificate in Hospital & Acute Care for Nurse Practitioners builds upon the foundational knowledge acquired through entry to practice education and the acquisition of entry-to-practice competencies.
-The not-for-credit certificate program will equip Nurse Practitioners with the knowledge and tools to confidently assess and develop a treatment plan for the acutely ill adult patient, hospitalized with a broad range of conditions, and facilitate a foundation for advanced nursing care of the ill or critically ill patient.
+The certificate program will equip Nurse Practitioners with the knowledge and tools to confidently assess and develop a treatment plan for the acutely ill adult patient, hospitalized with a broad range of conditions, and facilitate a foundation for advanced nursing care of the ill or critically ill patient.
 The program will consist of four courses offered by distance education through the University of Toronto Learning Portal.
-Each course will be 7-8 weeks in length (including a final week for evaluation), plus a week for completion of the final assignment.
+Each course will be 8 weeks in length (including a final week for evaluation).
 Learners may take the courses in any sequence and will earn a certificate by completing all four courses over a 2-year period.
 An interactive and case based approach will be utilized to review acute clinical problems with an emphasis on critical thinking and clinical reasoning skills.
 Clinical experts will discuss the differential diagnoses, relevant pathophysiology, the identification of assessment findings, the relevant diagnostic approach, the therapeutic plan of care, and the red flags that require intervention or consultation.

 - Discuss key role and scope issues relevant to the NP role in hospitals.